article

 AI does not remove the networking foundation

-AI can explain protocols, critique a triage note, generate packet-flow scenarios, and help compare firewall options.
+AI can explain protocols, critique a triage note, generate sample-flow scenarios, and help compare firewall options.
 It can also make wrong explanations sound polished.

-RoleMath's Cybersecurity Analyst and SOC Analyst AI snapshots map to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage in the current panel.
+RoleMath's Cybersecurity Analyst and SOC Analyst AI snapshots map to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
 These are sampled usage signals, not hiring or sequencing predictions.

 AI useHow to keep it defensible